Tracy Batchelor, MD, MPH, appointed chair of the Department of Neurology at Brigham Health

 Batchelor received his medical degree from Emory University School of Medicine and his master’s in public health from the Harvard T.H.
 Chan School of Public Health.
 He completed his medicine internship, neurology residency and neuro-oncology fellowship at Yale-New Haven Hospital, MGH, and Memorial Sloan-Kettering Cancer Center, respectively.

-Batchelor succeeds Martin A. Samuels, MD, Chair Emeritus of the Brigham’s Department of Neurology and Miriam Sidney Joseph Professor of Neurology at Harvard Medical School.
+Batchelor succeeds Martin A. Samuels, MD, Chair Emeritus of the Brigham’s Department of Neurology and Miriam Sydney Joseph Professor of Neurology at Harvard Medical School.